 Board of Directors

-Jimi Hummer, (Vice chair) a Wisconsin native, Jimi graduated from Fox Valley Technical College in 2010 and joined the University of Colorado at Colorado Springs as a chef in 2011.
+Jimi Hummer, (Chair) is a Wisconsin native.
+Jimi graduated from Fox Valley Technical College in 2010 and joined the University of Colorado at Colorado Springs as a chef in 2011.
+He is studying for a degree in international social work.
 Jimi is co-chair of the PPJPC’s Middle East Peace Project (MEPP) and is married to Sylvia Sedrak, the MEPP’s 2011 peace envoy to the Palestine.

 Melissa Marts (Treasurer) serves as executive director for the Women’s Resource Agency.
 She is a longtime sustainable food advocate and has worked with Peak to Plains Alliance, Colorado Springs Public Market and the Green Cities Coalition.